Ethnosymbolism: John A. Armstrong

-Armstrong's contribution to ethnosymbolism is his “myth-symbol complexes” in Nations before Nationalism (1982), which firstly underlined the significance of la longue durée, according to Anthony D. Smith.
+Armstrong's contribution to ethnosymbolism is his “myth-symbol complexes” in Nations before Nationalism (1982), which was the first to underline the significance of la longue durée, according to Anthony D. Smith.
 Armstrong believes that ethnic consciousness can far back in ancient civilisations such as Egypt, and that nationalism is merely "the final stage of a larger cycle of ethnic consciousness reaching back to the earliest forms of collective organization".
 Therefore, similar to the longue durée of Annales School, formation of ethnic identity should be examined across a timespan of many centuries.

 Drawing on the work of Fredrik Barth, Armstrong argues that "groups tend to define themselves not by reference to their own characteristics but by exclusion, that is, by comparison to 'strangers.
 In other words, the character of a group is never fixed, and in accordance with group member's individual perceptions the boundaries of identities vary.
 Armstrong contrasts this to modern nationalist thought, which "has sought permanent "essences" of national character instead of recognizing the fundamental but shifting significance of boundaries for human identity".
 Despite these pursuits, Armstrong maintains that, historically, "persistent group identity did not ordinarily constitute the overriding legitimization of polity formation".

 Nonetheless, for Armstrong, "myth, symbol, communication and cluster of associated attitudinal factors are usually more persistent than purely material factors", indicating his emphasis on the persistence of symbolic boundary mechanisms.
 He specified and analysed several factors that ensure such persistence.

 The first such factor, also the most general one, is ways of life and the experiences associated with them.
 There are two fundamentally different ways of life: the nomadic and the sedentary.
 The second factor is religion, exemplified by Christianity and Islam, both of which gave birth to different civilizations and myths/symbols.
 The third factor is city formation, whose effect upon ethnic identification requires examination of a host of factors ranging from the impact of town planning to the unifying of centrifugal effects of various legal codes, especially the Lübeck and Magdeburg law.
 The fourth factor is the role of imperial polities in maintaining myth-symbol complexes across dispersed geographical spaces.
 The final factor is language.
 Uniquely, Armstrong concludes that "the significance of language for ethnic identity is highly contingent" in the pre-modern era.
 Its significance relied on political and religious force and allegiances for centuries.

 In his later works, Armstrong more explicitly agreed with modernists like Benedict Anderson and Eric Hobsbawm that national identity had been an invention, although he maintained an emphasis on "the antiquity of some inventions and the repertory of pre-existing group characteristics that inventors were able to draw upon".